 To understand your business’s key selling proposition, simply ask yourself, “what is the key benefit we provide to customers?”

-Here’s how we do it on Oberlo’s Facebook page:
+Here’s how Shopify app Automizely does it on its Facebook page:

 2. Capture Attention with an Animation